huangdihd/xinbot/README.md

    - `-o`: The Minecraft username of the bot owner.

 4. **Develop Plugins**
-   To add custom functionalities, create and integrate plugins tailored to your needs.
+   To add custom functionalities, create and integrate plugins tailored to your needs with [Plugin Development Guide](PDG.md).